nixworks/public/news/2007/09/1/index.md

 ##### 2007 Ogaden conflict
 ### [ 2007 Ogaden conflict: International aid agency Medecins Sans Frontieres has accused Ethiopia of denying it access to the country's eastern Ogaden region.](/news/2007/09/1/2007-ogaden-conflict-international-aid-agency-ma-c-decins-sans-frontia-res-has-accused-ethiopia-of-denying-it-access-to-the-country-s-easter.md)
-_Context: 2007 Ogaden conflict, Ethiopia, Ogaden, Medecins Sans Frontieres_
+_Context: Ogaden, Medecins Sans Frontieres, 2007 Ogaden conflict, Ethiopia_

 ##### Second Tuareg Rebellion
 ### [ The Second Tuareg Rebellion spreads rapidly as a Malian army colonel has deserted to join a Tuareg rebellion in the northern desert, taking with him nearly 60 fighters. ](/news/2007/09/1/the-second-tuareg-rebellion-spreads-rapidly-as-a-malian-army-colonel-has-deserted-to-join-a-tuareg-rebellion-in-the-northern-desert-taking.md)
-_Context: Second Tuareg Rebellion, Tuareg, Malian army_
+_Context: Malian army, Tuareg, Second Tuareg Rebellion_

 ##### gambling
 ### [ New gambling legislation comes into effect in the United Kingdom, relaxing advertising restrictions and extending opening hours. ](/news/2007/09/1/new-gambling-legislation-comes-into-effect-in-the-united-kingdom-relaxing-advertising-restrictions-and-extending-opening-hours.md)